smikhalevski/react-executor/README.md

 [`useExecutorSuspence`](#suspense) to load your data.

 [`enableSSRHydration`](https://smikhalevski.github.io/react-executor/functions/react_executor.enableSSRHydration.html)
-must be called only once, and only one manager of the client-side can receive the dehydrated state from the server.
+must be called only once, and only one manager on the client-side can receive the dehydrated state from the server.

 On the server, you can either render your app contents [as a string](#render-to-string) and send it to the client in one go, or [stream the contents](#streaming-ssr).